SJTU-CGM/PPanG/README.md

 The `Annotation Data` tab collects genome annotations within the target region.
 Click the "Download All" button to download these annotation data for each individual.

 #### Legend
 The legends of all aligned genome tracks in graph view are shown in this tab.
-By default, the nine reference genomes are selected to show, and users are available to select any individual to add it in the pangenome graph.
+By default, the nine reference genomes are selected to show, and users are able to select any individual to add it in the pangenome graph.
 To visualize all individuals, please click the "Select all" and wait a moment.
 The large pangenome graph may cost much time and memory.

 #### Visualization Options
 There are some options to adjust the visualization in PPanG.

 For SequenceTubeMap view:
-- Hide nucleotide bases: Hide the text of nucleotide bases for simplicity.
+- **Hide nucleotide bases**: Hide the text of nucleotide bases for simplicity.
-- Fully transparent nodes: Turn the nodes transparent.
+- **Fully transparent nodes**: Turn the nodes transparent.
 Otherwise, the nodes are covered with gray masks.
-- Show exons on genome tracks: Visualize the exons on genome tracks.
+- **Show exons on genome tracks**: Visualize the exons on genome tracks.
 Otherwise, only genome tracks are visualized.
-- Select genes of no interest to hide: Hide exons from the selected transcripts.
+- **Select genes of no interest to hide**: Hide exons from the selected transcripts.
 It is useful when different transcripts overlap and cannot be distinguished.
-- Colors: By default, the genome tracks are colored in pale colors and exons are colored in grayscale.
-Users are available to select the color options to their preferences.
+- **Colors**: By default, the genome tracks are colored in pale colors and exons are colored in grayscale.
+Users are able to select the color options to their preferences.

 For JBrowse2 views:
-- Rearrange linear views: Reorder or remove the linear views for better visualization.
+- **Rearrange linear views**: Reorder or remove the linear views for better visualization.

 Other options for JBrowse2 are available by clicking the button in the top-left corner of each linear view.